TheFloatingBrain/BorrowPlusPlus/README.md

 # Borrow++

 C++ borrow library with value semantics!
-NOT ready for use yet!
+Version 0.00 NOT ready for use yet!

 # Goals
 * Add global allocation pool